Using soil exopolysaccharides to make California crops more drought adapted

 Assistant Researcher, Earth Research Institute & Dept. of Ecology, Evolution & Marine Biology, University of California, Santa Barbara

 California is in a predicament.
 Grape production for wine and food is more popular than ever, generating $4.9 billion annually and 40% of the world’s grapes.
 Grapes are now the second most important commodity in California.
-At the same time, California is in the midst of arguably its worst drought in history.
+At the same time, California just experienced arguably its worst drought in recent history.
 And, on top of that, future climate change is expected to increase the frequency of drought.
 Therefore, California agriculture will only be sustainable by adapting to water scarcity.

 Water conservation is an obvious strategy for making agriculture more drought-adapted.
 By irrigating less, water can be saved for when it is really needed.
 For example, by improving soil water retention, more irrigation is absorbed and remains in the soil longer.
 Therefore, water might be conserved by reducing irrigation frequency.
 However, healthy plants depend on healthy soil that can supply water and nutrients, even when water is scarce.
 The conventional means of increasing soil water retention is by adding synthetic surfactants and hydrogels that decrease soil water repellency and increase water absorption.
 However, these products are potentially toxic and are not intended to increase plant nutrient availability.